richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 The following terms are used throughout this document.

+IETF Area
-IETF Area: A management division within the IETF.
+: A management division within the IETF.
 An Area consists of Working Groups related to a general topic such as routing.
 An Area is managed by one or two Area Directors.

+Area Director
-Area Director: The manager of an IETF Area.
+: The manager of an IETF Area.
 The Area Directors along with the IETF Chair comprise the Internet Engineering Steering Group (IESG).

-File Transfer Protocol (FTP): An Internet application used to transfer files in a TCP/IP network.
+File Transfer Protocol (FTP)
+: An Internet application used to transfer files in a TCP/IP network.

+gopher
-gopher: An Internet application used to interactively select and retrieve files in a TCP/IP network.
+: An Internet application used to interactively select and retrieve files in a TCP/IP network.

-Internet Architecture Board (IAB): An appointed group that assists in the management of the IETF standards process.
+Internet Architecture Board (IAB)
+: An appointed group that assists in the management of the IETF standards process.

-Internet Engineering Steering Group (IESG): A group comprised of the IETF Area Directors and the IETF Chair.
+Internet Engineering Steering Group (IESG)
+: A group comprised of the
+IETF Area Directors and the IETF Chair.
 The IESG is responsible for the management, along with the IAB, of the IETF and is the standards approval board for the IETF.

+interoperable
-interoperable: For the purposes of this document, "interoperable" means to be able to interoperate over a data communications path.
+: For the purposes of this document, "interoperable" means to be able to interoperate over a data communications path.

+Last-Call
-Last-Call: A public comment period used to gage the level of consensus about the reasonableness of a proposed standards action.
+: A public comment period used to gage the level of consensus about the reasonableness of a proposed standards action.
 See {{sec612}}.

+online
-online: Relating to information made available over the Internet.
+: Relating to information made available over the Internet.
 When referenced in this document material is said to be online when it is retrievable without restriction or undue fee using standard Internet applications such as anonymous FTP, gopher or the WWW.

+Working Group
-Working Group: A group chartered by the IESG and IAB to work on a specific specification, set of specifications or topic.
+: A group chartered by the IESG and IAB to work on a specific specification, set of specifications or topic.

 The following acronymns are also used in this document.

-ANSI: American National Standards Institute

-ARPA: (U.S.) Advanced Research Projects Agency

-AS: Applicability Statement

-FTP: File Transfer Protocol

-ASCII: American Standard Code for Information Interchange

-ITU-T: Telecommunications Standardization sector of the International Telecommunication Union (ITU), a UN treaty organization; ITU-T was formerly called CCITT.

-IAB: Internet Architecture Board

-IANA: Internet Assigned Numbers Authority

-IEEE: Institute of Electrical and Electronics Engineers

-ICMP: Internet Control Message Protocol

-IESG: Internet Engineering Steering Group

-IETF: Internet Engineering Task Force

-IP: Internet Protocol

-IRSG: Internet Research Steering Group

-IRTF: Internet Research Task Force

-ISO: International Organization for Standardization

-ISOC: Internet Society

-MIB: Management Information Base

-OSI: Open Systems Interconnection

-RFC: Request for Comments

-TCP: Transmission Control Protocol

-TS: Technical Specification

-WWW: World Wide Web
+ANSI
+: American National Standards Institute

+ARPA
+: (U.S.) Advanced Research Projects Agency

+AS
+: Applicability Statement

+FTP
+: File Transfer Protocol

+ASCII
+: American Standard Code for Information Interchange

+ITU-T
+: Telecommunications Standardization sector of the International Telecommunication Union (ITU), a UN treaty organization; ITU-T was formerly called CCITT.

+IAB
+: Internet Architecture Board

+IANA
+: Internet Assigned Numbers Authority

+IEEE
+: Institute of Electrical and Electronics Engineers

+ICMP
+: Internet Control Message Protocol

+IESG
+: Internet Engineering Steering Group

+IETF
+: Internet Engineering Task Force

+IP
+: Internet Protocol

+IRSG
+: Internet Research Steering Group

+IRTF
+: Internet Research Task Force

+ISO
+: International Organization for Standardization

+ISOC
+: Internet Society

+MIB
+: Management Information Base

+OSI
+: Open Systems Interconnection

+RFC
+: Request for Comments

+TCP
+: Transmission Control Protocol

+TS
+: Technical Specification

+WWW
+: World Wide Web

 {::boilerplate bcp14-tagged}